The Paul Lynde Halloween Special: Background

 Paul Lynde had signed a major contract with ABC.
 Two sitcoms framed as star vehicles for Lynde, The Paul Lynde Show and Temperatures Rising, had failed.
 To fulfill the contract and appease Lynde's desire to be a leading actor, he was given a line of irregularly scheduled comedy specials, The Paul Lynde Comedy Hour; ABC President Fred Silverman concluded that "there was something witchy about Lynde" and decided to make him the centerpiece of a Halloween special about witches.
-Head writer Bruce Vilanch recalled in 2016 that he felt Lynde's style of humor was too grating to carry a lead role and hired a large ensemble cast (many of which were people Lynde had never heard of) to spread out the humor.
+Head writer Bruce Vilanch recalled in 2016 that he felt Lynde's style of humor was too grating to carry a lead role and hired a large ensemble cast to spread out the humor.

+In the special, Paul Lynde is taken to Margaret Hamilton's sister's house and a photo of a scary castle is shown with ominous music for comedic effect.
+The image used was of Bunratty Castle, in County Clare Ireland, as the home of Witchiepoo.
+The castle was renamed 'Gloomsbury Castle' for comedic purpose but not actually filmed there.

-Hamilton was effusive in her praise for Hayes, who was an old friend of Lynde's; Hamilton once told Marty Krofft that Hayes was "the best witch ever(.)"
+Hamilton was effusive in her praise for Hayes, who was an old friend of Lynde's; Hamilton once told Marty Krofft that "Hayes was the best witch ever."